 Sec.
 23002(a)(6).
-Defines "eligible providers" for the purposes of universal preschool as local educational agencies that are licensed by the State or meet comparable health and safety standards; Head Start agencies; a licensed center-based provider, family child care provider, or community- or neighborhood-based network of licensed family child care providers; or a consortium of such entities.
+Defines "eligible providers" for the purposes of universal preschool as local educational agencies that are licensed by the State or meet comparable health and safety standards; Head Start agencies or delegate agencies; a licensed center-based provider, licensed family child care provider, or community- or neighborhood-based network of licensed family child care providers; or a consortium of such entities.